California Psalms

 38 His subjects’ primordial choir

-serves at the holy fire’s altar.
+waits as servants at the holy fire’s altar.

 39 Their glory grows,